 Outside, brightly colored umbrellas adorn an ample deck.
 The best spot, however, is under a picnic table beneath the large magnolia tree out back.
 A hole in the deck is just large enough to let the trunk through and the area is heavily shaded by the large branches.
 Many days, children can be found collecting the flowers and seeds from beneath the tree.
 From this location you can easily enjoy your company as well as take in some of the folk art available for sale – including several antique doors with life-sized cows painted on them.

-Brightly colored wicker chairs and rockers adorn the front entrance to the shops and something is almost always in bloom in the large planters on the sidewalk.
+Wooden rockers adorn the front entrance to the shops along the row and something is almost always in bloom in the large planters on the sidewalk.
 You might be tempted to rest a spell (Southern-speak for plopping down in your choice of chair and watching the day pass by) but resist the urge – for now.
 As soon as your hand clasps the old door handle on the paned-glass door and your foot touches the worn wood floors you’ll step into a less-hectic, worry-free place and time.

-The Wrinkled Egg, originally opened to appeal to all the families in town dropping off their campers for the summer, offers an eclectic mix of local artwork, toys and games, “Life is Good” merchandise and a healthy helping of trinkets no woman can resist.
-Trust me!
+The Wrinkled Egg, originally opened to appeal to all the families in town dropping off their campers for the summer, now offers an eclectic mix of local artwork, toys and games and a healthy helping of trinkets no woman can resist.
+Trust us!
 It’s become a favorite spot for locals and tourists alike and it makes an especially nice stop for women out shopping as part of a girls getaway.

-Housed in the same building as the Wrinkled Egg, you’ll find “Chicken Little”, an upscale clothing shop for kids.
+Housed within the same building as the Wrinkled Egg, you’ll find “Chicken Little”, an upscale clothing shop for kids.
 Of course amid the clothes there are also plenty of items for kids-at-heart to be found in the fun fruit basket displays which brim with toys, games and knick knacks.
-Be sure to stop in and visit with the permanent residents of Chicken Little – adorable live bunny rabbits and birds.
+Be sure to stop in and visit with the permanent residents of Chicken Little – an adorable live bunny rabbit and busy chattering finches.